izakfr/horaedb-docs/content/en/docs/user-guide/sql/engine_options.md

 The other one is `hybrid`, an experimental format used to simulate row-oriented storage in columnar storage to accelerate classic time-series query.

 In classic time-series user cases like IoT or DevOps, queries will typically first group their result by series id(or device id), then by timestamp.
-In order to achieve good performance in those scenarios, the data physical layout should match this style, so the `hybrid` format is proposed like this:
+In order to achieve good performance in those scenarios, the data's physical layout should match this style, so the `hybrid` format is proposed like this:

 ```plaintext
  | Device ID | Timestamp           | Status Code | Tag 1 | Tag 2 | minTime | maxTime |